marc042/sdk_android/Readme.md

 The Docker is in https://hub.docker.com/repository/docker/mgn42/sdk_android

-For push new image :
+For push new image to docker registry :
 --------------------
   `
     docker tag <SHA1> mgn42/sdk_android:tagname